Dolibarr/dolibarr-docker/CONTRIBUTING.md

 2. Keep only one Dockerfile.template file, use `sed` value replacement in `update.sh`
 3. Keep most up to date PHP version that matches each [Dolibarr releases](https://wiki.dolibarr.org/index.php/Versions).
 4. Be careful about [supported PHP versions](https://www.php.net/supported-versions.php), try to avoid deprecated PHP version, but only if it doesn't break rule #3.
-5. Run the `update.sh` script to generate all the files rquired to build each Docker images.
+5. Run the `update.sh` script to generate all the files required to build each Docker images.
 6. Check the `README.md`, to ensure it is well formatted (on some environment `Supported Tags` could be broken)
 7. Commit all content in `images` directory
 8. Open a pull request with a polite and well described content ^_^